invertase/react-native-google-mobile-ads/.github/PULL_REQUEST_TEMPLATE.md

 ---

-Think `react-native-google-ads` is great?
+Think `react-native-google-mobile-ads` is great?
 Please consider supporting the project with any of the below:

 - 👉 Star this repo on GitHub ⭐️
 - 👉 Follow [`Invertase`](https://twitter.com/invertaseio) on Twitter